test-knust/Fine_tuning/README.md

----
-myst:
-  html_meta:
-    "description lang=en": |
-     Fine Tuning
----

 # Installation

 ## Create a Virtual Environment (optional)

-When installing AgentChat locally, we recommend using a virtual environment for the installation.
-This will ensure that the dependencies for AgentChat are isolated from the rest of your system.
+We recommend using a virtual environment for the installation.
+This will ensure that the python dependencies for the workshop are isolated from the rest of your system.

 ``````{tab-set}